 - Refrigerator 0.50 amps

+- Charger 0.50 amps

 - Water heaters 6.5 amps

 - Blown air heaters 11.5 amps

 - Colour TV 3.33 amps

 - Microwave 4.00 amps

 AUTOMATIC CHARGING SYSTEM

 The battery charger will operate automatically when the caravan is connected to the mains outlet on a caravan site.
 The 12V system, with the exception of the 12V refrigerator and battery charging, will not operate when the caravan is connected to the towing vehicle.